zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/migration/widgets/datepicker.md

 ---
-nav_title: DatePicker
+title: DatePicker
-title: Server-side API documentation for Kendo UI jQuery DatePicker widget with ASP.NET MVC
+page_title: Server-side API documentation for Kendo UI jQuery DatePicker widget with ASP.NET MVC
 description: How to define min and max dates in the server-side API of Kendo UI DatePicker component.
 Documentation for the events which are enabled in the client-side API.
 ---